CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 the configuration file, such as Marlin.
 You can even edit the configuration file on the web interface (more about this later) and hit a button to reset the printer and load the new configuration.
 This makes the tuning process much more efficient.

+# Klipper Firmware for FLSUN QQ-S Pro
+This repository contains firmware configuration files and instructions on how to get the [Klipper](https://www.klipper3d.org/) firmware running on the FLSUN QQ-S Pro delta 3D printer.

+The QQ-S Pro uses a board very similar to the MKS Robin Mini, but shares the same pinout as the [MKS Robin Nano V1](https://github.com/makerbase-mks/MKS-Robin-Nano-V1.X/blob/master/hardware/MKS%20Robin%20Nano%20V1.1_001/MKS%20Robin%20Nano%20V1.1_001%20PIN.pdf).

 ### How to Connect End Switch Style Filament Sensor
 Open [this](https://github.com/makerbase-mks/MKS-Robin-Nano-V1.X/blob/master/hardware/MKS%20Robin%20Nano%20V1.1_001/MKS%20Robin%20Nano%20V1.1_001%20PIN.pdf) link and connect the filament sensor to 'MT_DET1' and use the printer(filament_sensor).cfg file.